 3. It keeps you updated with the requirements needed for your type of job:

 You need to continuously keep on learning and upgrading yourself if you want to be relevant in your job.
 So what are the new skill sets you need to possess?
-Is it a compulsory requirement if you would want to change your job to elsewhere?
-What are the requirements of the job at present?
-What are the latest trends in the field that you feel you are lagging behind?
+Is it a compulsory requirement if you would want to change your job elsewhere?
+What are the requirements for the job at present?
+What are the latest trends in the field that you feel you are lagging?
 All these and much more needed information is possible by tracking the job searches on Google Alert.